 Getting caught up with the busyness of life can impact how much enjoyment you actually get from your day to day work.
 It also means you’re less likely to get to things because you run out of energy.

 Finding balance is easier said than done, but it is extremely important.
 You owe it to yourself to take time out of each day to take a breath and find something about yourself to feel good about.

 The same goes for children.
 We are living in a world of over-programming, no chance to think about and absorb what’s going on in our lives.
 Downtime for children is an opportunity to process and retain what they’ve learned throughout the day.
 Times of silence with space to think is something we should strive to achieve for ourselves and our children every day.
 Helping your child to recognise their need for downtime, and to see and explore what it feels like, will set them up for more balance in their day.

 This isn’t about sitting and chatting or looking at a book together, this is about just sitting and breathing.

 Another way of practicing belly breathing is for you both to lay on your backs on the floor.
 Place a toy like a rubber duck, small teddybear, or soft toy on your belly.
-As you breath out the toy rises up and as you breath in the toy sinks back down.
-You have to breath in and out slowly so the toy doesn’t fall off, which helps to regulate the pace of the breaths.
+As you breathe out the toy rises up and as you breathe in the toy sinks back down.
+You have to breathe in and out slowly so the toy doesn’t fall off, which helps to regulate the pace of the breaths.

 Gradually increase how much time you spend on the focused breathing exercises.
 Try to build up to a few minutes every day.